DevilCoders/self-improving-DRL-model/docs/training_and_modes.md

 - **PPO** – Default for balanced offline/online curricula.
 - **A3C** – Pair with `parallel` or `distributed` modes to leverage asynchronous rollouts while keeping the trainer API unchanged.
+- **A2C** – Choose for synchronous, latency-sensitive experiments that still benefit from the shared diagnostics without the overhead of importance sampling.
 - **SAC** – Combine with `online` exploration windows to encourage higher entropy policies during discovery phases.
 - **DQN** – Excellent for discrete automation in `offline` or hybrid schedules where